To earn their degrees, Mexico’s medical students practice medicine at gunpoint

 In addition, the program has been a crucial source of medical care in rural areas.
 For every 10,000 inhabitants, Mexico has 24 doctors — not far from the US figure of 26 — but they are highly concentrated in the cities.

-In May, President Andrés Manuel López Obrador announced that the country would fill the gap by hiring Cuban doctors, prompting criticism that the real problem was security.
+In May, President Andrés Manuel López Obrador announced that the country would fill the gap by hiring Cuban doctors, prompting criticism that the real issue was security.

 The students with the best grades are the first to choose the place where they will do their social service, so those with the lowest averages are usually sent to the most dangerous areas.
 Sometimes they work without supervision or contact with the outside world and live alone in the clinics, problems that, according to students and university authorities, have long been known but have not been adequately addressed.

-Locals tend to view students as fully trained doctors, leading to situations where newcomers can draw the ire of the community when they are unable to save a patient.
+Locals tend to regard students as fully trained doctors, leading to situations where newcomers can draw the ire of the community when they are unable to save a patient.

 “They will not say that the clinic has no resources, that it does not have an ambulance, that the roads are not accessible, that the routes are not easy,” explains Cinthya Flores, president of a national association that represents medical students.
 “It will be the doctor’s fault.”

-Dr. Jorge Valdez García, president of the Mexican Association of Medical Schools, said that sometimes universities are not given enough time to choose their places carefully and that conditions can change quickly, such as when a cartel comes to power. a community.
+Dr. Jorge Valdez García, president of the Mexican Association of Medical Schools, said that sometimes universities are not given enough time to carefully choose their places and that conditions can change quickly, as when a cartel reaches a community.

 “That has happened many times,” he said.
 “No one intends to send them to unsafe areas.”